SunnySparks/Tic-Tac-Toe/README.md

 ### Instructions for demo link

 - 1 Go to the demo link previously provided
+- 2 On the right side of the screen type ruby bin/main
-- 2 Type the name of the player 1 on the right side of the screen
+- 3 Follow the instructions on the screen, Type the name of the player 1
-- 3 Type the name of player 2 on the right side of the screen
+- 4 Type the name of player 2
-- 4 Introduce the desired numbers (From 1 to 9) on the board for each player
+- 5 Introduce the desired numbers (From 1 to 9) on the board for each player
-- 5 Have fun!
+- 6 Have fun!

 ### Prerequisites for usage in terminal